 Like any good restoration contractor, Excel has a process that we use to help effectively restore your home or business back to normal.
 We have a 4-step process that we use for water damage restoration.

 Step 1: You call us, for example, if your basement is flooding.
 We ask a series of questions to get a little info and then we’ll set you up with time and come out and take a look.

 Step 2: From there we determine if you have coverage or if you’re going to self-pay.

 Step 3: Next we’ll do a series of moisture readings on the property, determine what is the classification of water, and if it needs to be dried in place.
 We will also look at the type of loss and where to remove drywall and flooring to dry and sanitize the structure.

 Step 4: Equipment will run for typically three to four days until the structure is dry.
 From that point, you can move on with your reconstruction.

 This water damage restoration process typically takes about 40 minutes from coming in to removing the wet items and then drying down the structure.
 And yes, we are available 24/7!

 What water classifications do you use in your water damage restoration process?

-There are three categories for classifications of water that we use at Excel Restoration.
+There are three categories for classifications of water that we use at Excel Fire And Water Damage Restoration Services.
 The classifications of water are just the amount of your home that’s affected by that water and they’re separate classifications for that.
 These categories are:

 - Category one: the pure clean water that you can drink.